upcs/cs341-project-ss2020-python/README.md

 - A demo page with pre-filed data is implemented to show what our data visualization should look like in the beta release.
 - This page will eventually be converted as a walk-through demonstration to show the user how our visualization tool.

+### About Us page
+- Created an about us page that provides information a brief paragraph about our vision of the future and our motivation for pursuing clean energy production methods.

+### Contact Us
+- Created a prototype contact us page that will allow users to enter their email information and an optional message describing their motivation, concerns, etc.
+- Currently has no behavioral implementation, just basic visuals that will be implemented in a future sprint.

+### News Page
+- Created a skeleton for the news page which will have pictures and links to the latest news about Portland's energy news.
+Got the "carousel" template to work in order to click through different pictures.

 # Sprint 1 Updates

 ### Website Design